 The Women Build program helps Habitat for Humanity build more homes by recruiting women and girls.
 Women represent a tremendous volunteer pool.
 Women Build houses provide an opportunity for women to learn construction skills while working on construction crews composed predominantly of women.

 In Lawrence, the Women Build program has sponsored five homes, with a sixth being started this fall for Andy and Larissa Brown.

-Take a look at the 6 families we have built for already!
+Take a look at the 7 families Women Build has built for already!